php-ru/symfony-docs-ru/components/lock.rst

 .. caution::

-    Number of items stored in the Memcached must be under control.
+    The number of items stored in Memcached must be under control.
 If it's not possible, LRU should be disabled and Lock should be stored in a dedicated Memcached service away from Cache.